Class Afloat partners with Acadia University for post secondary studies. Acadia University is one of Canada's top-ranked undergraduate universities.

 All academic courses presented aboard the SS Sorlandet are offered via Open Acadia, Acadia University's initiative to offer flexible programming and learning opportunities to Acadia students and the greater community.
 Each course meets daily as part of the academic timetable with course facilitators animating discussions, drawing connections to events in ports of call and around the world, and assisting students in understanding material and completing course work.
 Assignments will be submitted for evaluation by students via email while in port to supervising professors at Acadia.

 Students are required to select a minimum of two (2) courses and maximum of 5 courses for each semester they are aboard.
 Class Afloat recommends choosing three courses per semester in order to reap the maximum benefit from all aspects of the academic and co-curricular programming it offers.
-None of the courses listed below require prerequisite high school courses - all courses are open to all students with the exception of PSYC 1523 (PSYC 1513 is the pre-requisite).
+None of the courses listed below require prerequisite high school courses - all courses are open to all students, with the exception of Physics 1523 (Physics 1513, offered Semester 1, is the prerequsite).

 All students will participate in Class Afloat's unique Cultural Discovery non-credit programme for the full semester or year that they are aboard.
 All students will also participate in a programme in Physical Education and Fitness (80 hrs) and Seamanship/Navigation (30 hrs) for the full semester or year they are aboard.